What is stomach flu?

 Gastroenteritis is caused by swallowing certain viruses.
-The body fluids of infected people contain the virus, sometimes even before their symptoms begin.
+The Healthy Body fluids of infected people contain the virus, sometimes even before their symptoms begin.
 The virus can be spread by direct contact with an infected person (for example, kissing or shaking hands) or by sharing food, drink, or eating utensils.
 The virus enters the stomach and intestine and inflames the lining of these organs.
 As a result, the stomach and intestine are temporarily unable to perform their usual functions.
 The virus can also cause food to move more rapidly through your gastrointestinal (GI) tract.
 Some bacteria and other tiny organisms called protozoa can cause infections that have symptoms similar to those of stomach flu.

 When you have stomach flu, you may have one or more of the following symptoms:

 • stomach cramps